 A hut is a straightforward one-story house, often built with cheap materials.

-Some of these huts are converted to Glamping Pods for relaxation in the woods with the new travel trend.
+With the new travel trend, some of these huts are converted to Glamping Pods for relaxation in the woods.

 The Glamping Pods provide the creature comforts of two twin beds, a private shower/toilet, microwave, and refrigerator.